wombleton/gitlaw-nz/acts/I/Intelligence and Security Committee Act 1996.md

 ##### 18 Restrictions on reports to House of Representatives

-*   (1) The Committee shall in discharging its function of reporting to the House of Representatives, have regard generally to the requirements of security.
+*   (1) The Committee shall in discharging its function of presenting an annual report or other report to the House of Representatives, have regard generally to the requirements of security.

     (2) The Committee shall not in a report to the House of Representatives disclose---